-The impulsive nature of Binge-Eating Disorder links it with other averse habits and addictions, e.g. excessive alcohol consumption.
+The impulsive nature of Bulimia Nervosa, Binge-Eating Disorder and sometimes Anorexia Nervosa, links it with other adverse habits and addictions, e.g. excessive alcohol or caffeine consumption.

 Your dietitian will support you in gaining an understanding of your existing eating habits and will help you gain a healthy relationship with food.
-Together with the dietitian you will develop a dynamic meal plan which you will be able to self-navigate in the future and tailor it to your work and study commitments, physical activities, and sports.
+Together with the dietitian, you will develop a dynamic grocery shopping habit, as well as your own meal plan, which you will be able to self-navigate in the future and tailor it to your work and study commitments, physical activities, and sports.